 Before I let myself think, “Yes!
 The detox niche is for me!”
 I want to look at the sales pages for these products to make sure that I have correctly understood what the niche topic is, and that most of the products are on-topic with that.

-The top product in my search, for example, is a “computer detox” product, which doesn't fit with my original idea of detox dieting at all:
+One of the products in my search, for example, is a "How to Respark the Romance” product, which doesn't fit with my original idea of detox dieting at all:

 A lot of them look quite professional, and I know that they’re selling well enough, so at this point I’d feel fairly confident going ahead with the detox niche.

 Not all niche research will be as quick and smooth as my example, which was mostly a case of “here’s one I prepared earlier.”

 You might come across a few dead ends before you discover a great niche idea.
 Don’t be discouraged!
 Just make yourself a cup of tea or coffee or hot cocoa, and give yourself some time to look around and think.

 If you’ve done the research above and made your decision based on the data, chances are you’ve found yourself a good niche.
 However, there are some extra things you might want to consider before locking it in: